GoogleCloudPlatform/cloud-code-vscode/2_featureTour.md

 ## Kubernetes Explorer

 Our extension contributes an explorer to the VS Code activity bar.
-This powered by `kubectl` under the covers and will work on any supported cluster.
+This is powered by `kubectl` under the covers and will work on any supported cluster.

 To navigate there click on this icon:

 ![K8s explorer icon](images/explorerIcon.png)

-From here you can access your K8s clusters and run a variety of commands, allowing you to interact with K8s resources in a unique and simple way.
+From here, you can access your K8s clusters and run a variety of commands, allowing you to interact with K8s resources in a unique and simple way.

 ![K8s explorer](images/clusterExplorer.png)